bonndan/humblevehicles/recipes/readme.md

 ## Energy Tug

 A tugboat powered by redstone.
-Charge it by placing redstone in the slot or by dokcing next to a hopper.
+Charge it by placing redstone in the slot or by docking next to a hopper.